Definition of Profit Before Tax

 - Revenue from operations: Income earned from normal business activities of the company in the normal course of time.

-- Revenue from non-operating activities: Income earned from sources that do not form part of core business activities -like sale of assets, interest income, dividend income, etc.
+- Revenue from non-operating activities: Income earned from sources not part of core business activities -like sale of assets, interest income, dividend income, etc.

 - Operating expenses: Expenses that are incurred to run and maintain the business in a normal course.
 These expenses cannot be avoided.